• Skip to primary navigation

 Can I meal prep and freeze these tacos?

 The vegan taco meat and corn tortillas are freezer-friendly, but the other ingredients are not.
-So if you're meal prepping for later, make a batch of the black bean walnut meat mixture, then portion it out into individual freezer-safe containers and store in the freezer for up to 4 months.
+So if you're meal prepping for later, make a batch of the black bean walnut meat mixture, then portion it out into individual freezer-safe containers and store it in the freezer for up to 4 months.
 The corn tortillas can also be portioned out and stored in a freezer bag for later.
 Thaw both ingredients in the refrigerator before warming up and topping with fresh veggies and sauce.

 Are tacos healthy?